35th Infantry Regiment (United States): World War II

-The 35th Regiment was attached to the 25th Infantry Division in Hawaii.
-It was sent to Guadalcanal, 25 November 1942, to relieve Marines near Henderson Field.
-First elements landed near the Tenaru River, 17 December 1942, and entered combat, 10 January 1943, participating in the seizure of Kokumbona and the reduction of the Mount Austen Pocket in some of the bitterest fighting of the Pacific campaign.
-With other units on 5 February 1943 it helped end organized enemy resistance.
+The regiment was sent to Guadalcanal, 25 November 1942, to relieve Marines near Henderson Field.
+First elements landed near the Tenaru River, 17 December 1942, and entered combat, 10 January 1943, participating in the seizure of Kokumbona and the reduction of the Mount Austen Pocket alongside the 27th Infantry Regiment, in some of the bitterest fighting of the Pacific campaign.
+With other units on 5 February 1943, it helped end organized enemy resistance.

 A period of garrison duty followed, ending 21 July: On that date, advance elements debarked on Munda, New Georgia.
 The 35th Infantry, under the Northern Landing Force, took part in the capture of Vella Lavella, 15 August to 15 September 1943.
 Organized resistance on New Georgia ended, 25 August, and the division moved to New Zealand for rest and training, last elements arriving on 5 December.
 The 25th was transferred to New Caledonia, 3 February – 14 March 1944, for continued training.

 The division landed in the San Fabian area of Luzon, 11 January 1945, to enter the struggle for the liberation of the Philippines.
 It drove across the Luzon Central Plain, meeting the enemy at Binalonan, 17 January.
 Moving through the rice paddies, the 25th occupied Umingan, Lupao, and San Jose and destroyed a great part of the Japanese armor on Luzon.
 On 21 February, the division began operations in the Caraballo Mountains.
 It fought its way along Highway No. 5, taking Digdig, Putlan, and Kapintalan against fierce enemy counterattacks and took Balete Pass, 13 May, and opened the gateway to the Cagayan Valley, 27 May, with the capture of Santa Fe.
 Until 30 June, when the division was relieved, it carried out mopping-up activities.
 On 1 July, the division moved to Tarlac for training, leaving for Japan, 20 September.
 At the end of the war the 35th was involved with occupation duty in Japan.

 The regiment had three Medal of Honor recipients during World War II, William G. Fournier, Lewis R. Hall and Charles L. McGaha.